 Taking Regular Breaks at Work is the Key to Productivity

-The most productive people are not the ones who work for hours and hours at a stretch but the ones who are fully present and alert while at work, even if that constitutes for a short period of time.
+Contrary to popular assumption, taking breaks might actually boost rather than reduce productivity.
+The most productive people are not the ones who work for hours and hours at a stretch but the ones who are fully present and alert while at work, even if that constitutes a short period.
 They practice a few rituals that improve their productivity and concentration while at work.

 Humans are designed to shift to and fro between the two modes in intervals, or in other words, between spending and regaining back energy.
 They are not designed to work continuously.
 Our body is designed for movements and continuous breaks.

 Taking a break before our brain signals the need for a break is more effective.
-When you are concentrated enough in a task, you perform but that does not last forever.
+When you are concentrated enough on a task, you perform but that does not last forever.
 When you expand yourself beyond that phase, you start feeling demotivated and unfocused.
-To get back on the productivity zone, our brain needs a little deviation or interruption.
+To get back in the productivity zone, our brain needs a little deviation or interruption.

-Dan Sullivan, co-author, ‘The Laws of Lifetime Growth’ says, “It’s not the amount of time you spend working each day.
-You can create a solution in a shorter period of time if you are rested and rejuvenated."
+Dan Sullivan, co-author of ‘The Laws of Lifetime Growth’ says, “It’s not the amount of time you spend working each day.
+You can create a solution in a shorter time if you are rested and rejuvenated."

-A research study was conducted at the Florida State University by Professor K. Anders Ericsson and his colleagues.
+A research study was conducted at Florida State University by Professor K. Anders Ericsson and his colleagues.
 He studied high performers from different fields and found that the best performers typically practice for 90 minutes, at a stretch.
-Their research evidenced that during the 90 minute interval, we move from a state of high energy and alertness to fatigue.
-After this duration, our body starts releasing stress hormones and expects that we take a break.
+Their research evidenced that during the 90-minute interval, we move from a state of high energy and alertness to fatigue.
+After this duration, our body starts releasing stress hormones and expects us to take a break.

 The whole idea that all the research studies boil down to the fact that the amount of work we do after taking a break compensates for the time we take time off for breaks and interruptions, thus making way for increased productivity overall.
 This helps manage energy and resources more optimally and gets more done in less time.